 |Total electricity demand (TWh)||230||248||347|

 (Notes: assumed annual growth rates of 1.6% for vehicle kilometres and 0.7% for non-transport electricity demand are based on the average trend from 2009 to 2019.
-Annual growth rate of 12% for renewable electricity is assumed, exceeding the 10% average trend from 2009–2019 in order to achieve greater than 70% penetration in 2030 excluding transport.
+Annual growth rate of 13.2% for renewable electricity is assumed, exceeding the 10% average trend from 2009–2019 in order to match Albanese Government projections of 82% penetration in 2030 excluding transport.
 Electricity carbon emissions for 2018–19 taken from Clean Energy Regulator figures, and for 2029–30 are scaled pro-rata based on implied non-renewable generation.
 Figures in parentheses are notional calculated values that do not contribute to totals.)

-Should all assumptions favourably align, the projection is that electricity and transport sector emissions will total around 155Mt of CO2 equivalent.
-Comparing with the 2005 emissions totals of 278.5Mt (comprising 196.8Mt from electricity and 81.7Mt from transport), this represents a 44 per cent decrease.
+Should all assumptions favourably align, the projection is that electricity and transport sector emissions will total around 134Mt of CO2 equivalent.
+Comparing with the 2005 emissions totals of 278.5Mt (comprising 196.8Mt from electricity and 81.7Mt from transport), this represents a 52 per cent decrease.

-The 44% reduction in electricity-plus-transport emissions to 2030 is well short of the 67% minimum considered necessary by Environment Victoria, and short even of the 50% expected on more modest ambitions.
-This is despite assuming the entire road transport sector is electric by 2030, and despite a more than threefold expansion of renewable electricity generation.
-Notice that on this scenario, adding the road transport sector to aggregate electricity demand means total non-renewable generation (hence emissions) in 2029–30 is only 7% less than in 2018–19, compared with 62% less if transport demand is excluded.
+The 52% reduction in electricity-plus-transport emissions to 2030 is well short of the 67% minimum considered necessary by Environment Victoria, though consistent with the 50% expected on more modest ambitions.
+But this is all on the still-heroic assumption the entire road transport sector is electric by 2030, and despite a fourfold expansion of renewable electricity generation.
+Notice that on this scenario, adding the road transport sector to aggregate electricity demand means total non-renewable generation (hence emissions) in 2029–30 is only 19% less than in 2018–19, compared with 75% less if transport demand is excluded.

-On less favourable assumptions—in particular, that electrification proceeds only partially to 2030, or that electrification generates a new boom in road transport vehicle-kilometres by more than 1.6% per year, or that non-transport electricity use starts growing noticeably in the next decade—the expected reduction in emissions will be well short even of the 44 per cent found in this scenario.
-Getting to more than 44 per cent, meanwhile, will require a change from the status quo, as the main text sets out.
+On less favourable, yet plausible, assumptions—in particular, that electrification proceeds only partially to 2030, or that electrification generates a new boom in road transport vehicle-kilometres by more than 1.6% per year, or that non-transport electricity use starts growing noticeably in the next decade—the expected reduction in emissions will be well short even of the 52 per cent found in this scenario.
+Getting to more than 52 per cent, meanwhile, will require bigger changes from the status quo, as the main text sets out.